North Central food preservation newsletters

 Interactive Map of Dial Gauge Testing locations

-6 Steps for Testing Dial Gauge Canners – 2021 (available as a printable reference).
+Follow these 6 Steps for Testing Dial Gauge Canners (available as a printable reference).

 - Have the master gauge calibrated.
 Presto Industries (Eau Claire, WI; 715-839-2121) offers free calibration for master gauges.
 A sample letter requesting calibration services is available.
 Master gauges must be calibrated every year before use.

 - Prepare dial gauge testing report form to use.
 The UW-Extension canner tester report must be used; it includes proper liability language.
 BEFORE making copies of the document, edit the footer with the name of the county, e.g. …In consideration of the Dane County Extension Office….and Dane County and…… A master copy of the form is here.

 - Prepare the ‘Quick Tips for Safe Preserving’ for consumers and make copies.
 At the bottom of the page, include contact phone and email information for a local educator in case of follow-up questions.
 Please ask colleagues before listing their name and contact info!
 Colleagues may be able to assist, consult this map.

 - Staff the service.
 Pressure canner gauge testing is under the supervision of a trained Extension educator/support staff or a trained volunteer.
 Individuals may have been trained in-person or they can review the University of California video here.
 Office staff who support testing are considered trained if they review the training video.
-Colleagues may be able to assist, consult Food Preservation Support and Pressure Canner Testing by County
+Colleagues may be able to assist.

 - Test dial gauges.
 Dial gauges on pressure canners should be tested each year against a calibrated ‘master’ gauge.
 Weighted gauges on canners are not tested, they do not go out of calibration.
 The All-American canner is a weighted gauge canner and should not be tested with the Presto gauge tester.